 Welcome and thank you for visiting this website which has been set up to assist parents identify sources of information to help them understand more about Dyslexia and how to help their children cope with it.
-You can click on the Tabs to the Left or click at the top on the Site Index.
-Bookmark Now !

 This site came about when I found out that my son, Callum was diagnosed as a dyslexic (at the age of 6) and I researched across the internet to find out and understand as much as I could in order to help him.
 His father is also dyslexic but as a child was labeled stupid and disruptive and had an unhappy time at school.
 We can only hope that now there is more awareness about Dyslexia, children diagnosed with it will have a better time at school with the support of parents and teachers who are now more geared up to support it within mainstream schools.

 They estimate that 1 in 10 children have Dyslexic tendencies which is about 2-3 children per average class.
 The Government’s latest Code of Practice is pushing schools more and more into supporting children with special needs and to include them rather than exclude them.

 Having said all this, parents are continually finding that they are having to fight to get the needs of their children met, and often including a number of MP’s, are choosing private education and are giving up much to ensure their children receive the best education.
 Is this right?